mrkev/contracts.coffee/documentation/contracts/index.markdown

 {% endhighlight %}

 The result of the expression in the `!` escape must be a function that returns a boolean.
-It is converted to a contract the checks its value against the provided predicate.
+It is converted to a contract that checks its value against the function.

 The standard `Num` and `Str` contracts you have seen are implemented as: